 This course requires a significant time commitment.
 In order to prepare for the rigorous advocacy these cases require, students will participate in intensive training sessions first semester.
 As detained cases move fast through the court system, students will conduct intakes, interview and counsel clients, prepare motions and complex applications, and litigate cases usually before the Immigration Court by the end of first semester.
 Thus, the time commitment for first semester is substantial and it is recommended that students take an otherwise light load.

 In addition to time allotted for class each week, students must be available on Wednesday mornings from 8:30 am – 11:50 am for visits to the Suffolk County House of Corrections at South Bay or to conduct an asylum intake in the Clinical Offices.
 For both intake projects, the Immigration Clinic collaborates with the Political Asylum/Immigration Representation Project (PAIR) Project.
 Every student will not visit the jail or interview an asylum seeker every week but Wednesday mornings will nonetheless be used for other activities in the Clinic, particularly first semester.
 Each student will also need to set aside an hour a week for supervision with the Clinic Professor, days and times to be determined.

-Starting in the fall 2017 this will be a full-year clinic offered for 10 credits (5 credits/semester) and students will receive separate letter grades at the end of the academic year for the clinic work and seminar.
+This is a full-year clinic offered for 10 credits (5 credits/semester) and students will receive separate letter grade at the end of the academic year for the clinic work and seminar.